Nartynka/Blog/README.md

-My first blog using ejs, node.js and express
+My first blog using ejs, node.js and express.
+Now with mongoDB databse